Stygian84/AimBotTest/README.md

 # AimBotTest
-Implement OpenCV to detect enemies' head through color detection and size filtering on the screen.
+Implement OpenCV to detect enemies' head through hsv and edge filtering on the screen.
 This is done for educational purposes only.

 # Target Game
 [Valorant](https://playvalorant.com/en-sg/)

 # Context
-Better guns that can be bought after 3 rounds into the game, namely Vandal and Phantom, can one-shot enemies if 1 bullet lands on the enemies' head.
+Better guns that can be bought after 3 rounds into the game, namely [Vandal](https://valorant.fandom.com/wiki/Vandal) and [Phantom](https://valorant.fandom.com/wiki/Phantom), can one-shot enemies if 1 bullet lands on the enemies' head.

 # Results in Training Ground (before adjustments)
 The enemies can be properly detected, but it still capture the bodies and not just the heads.